Closed until Saturday, Schedule a callback

 If you're thinking about your retirement, chances are that you've heard of equity release.
 This form of borrowing helps you to borrow against the value of your home - its equity - in order to do more of what you want to do.

-That might simply be paying off your existing mortgage or other debts, helping out those close to you, or adapting your home to later life.
+That might be paying off your existing mortgage or other debts, helping out those close to you, or adapting your home to later life.

 In this guide, we look at how equity release works in the UK, including the main types and plans, a step-by-step explanation of how it works in practice, and some frequently asked questions regarding how different aspects of it work.